Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 The arbitrator, Ms. Helen Freeman, carefully reviewed survey reports from both parties, historical property records from the Luzerne County Clerk’s office, and witness testimonies from neighbors familiar with the property lines.
 Emma’s surveyor presented compelling evidence showing clear encroachment, while Marcus emphasized the ambiguity in older maps and his good-faith belief that the fence was on his own land.
 Ms. Freeman also considered Marcus’s professional expertise and noted that as a landscaper, he should have exercised due diligence.
 The arbitrator acknowledged that while the encroachment was unintentional, the physical barrier did inhibit Emma’s right to use a portion of her land for gardening and access.
 Outcome

 On July 30, 2023, the award was issued: Marcus was ordered to pay Emma $9,000—covering partial property damage, restoration costs, and a goodwill settlement reflecting his lesser degree of fault.
 Additionally, he was instructed to relocate the fence within 90 days, ensuring the property line was respected moving forward.
 The decision was accepted without further appeal, and the neighbors worked together to replant Emma’s garden once the fence was moved.
 The arbitration not only resolved the dispute but restored a sense of community trust in Saint Johns, where neighbors value peaceful coexistence above all.
-This real estate arbitration case stands as a reminder that even small property disagreements can escalate quickly, yet with open mediation and fair arbitration, equitable solutions remain within reach.
+This real estate arbitration case stands as a reminder that even small property disagreements can escalate quickly, yet at a local employertion and fair arbitration, equitable solutions remain within reach.